Ahmed-Is3a/sorting_algorithms/README.md

 - 102-counting_sort.c
 ---
 ## Files
-sort.h - header file contain function data structures and prototypes
+- sort.h - header file contain function data structures and prototypes
-all num-o files contain big-O notation for the function
+- all num-o files contain big-O notation of the time complexity with 1 notation per line: in the best case in the average case in the worst case